 If in doubt, a simple “Fine thank you, and you?” in a non-aggressive and even tone serves perfectly well.

-The context of the situation and intent of the person asking the question will both guide your response.
-Depending on these factors the correct response may range from the very simple, to a more detailed description of your sleep.
+The context of the situation and the intent of the person asking the question will both guide your response.
+Depending on these factors the correct response may range from a very simple, to a more detailed description of your sleep.